Learner55555/Salary_calculation/README.md

       Otabek salary: 244800

 # Working principle of the function
-Declaring variables inside function's scope:
+a) Declaring variables inside function's scope:

       1) w = 0
       2) general_work_salary = 0

+b) Opening the 'for' loop to iterate over the list